rileym/AfricaSoil/README.md

 #AfricaSoil

-These files make archive most of my work for the Kaggle's [Africa Soil Property Prediction Contest](https://www.kaggle.com/c/afsis-soil-properties).
-I ended up [placing tenth](https://www.kaggle.com/c/afsis-soil-properties/leaderboard).
-I didn't write the files with their presentation in mind.
-To view an IPython notebook (.ipynb), use [nbviewer](http://nbviewer.ipython.org/github/rileym/AfricaSoil/tree/master/).
+Here is an of archive some of my work for the Kaggle's [Africa Soil Property Prediction Contest](https://www.kaggle.com/c/afsis-soil-properties).
+The files are in more or less the same state as they were the day the competition ended.
+I [placed tenth](https://www.kaggle.com/c/afsis-soil-properties/leaderboard).

+You can view an IPython notebook file (.ipynb) through [nbviewer](http://nbviewer.ipython.org/github/rileym/AfricaSoil/tree/master/).

 ####Overview of competition:

- The goal of the competition was to predict the level soil sample's  of five different soil characteristics using the infrared spectroscopy measurements.
+ The goal of the competition was to predict five (real valued) characteristics of a soil sample from that sample's infrared spectroscopy measurements.
 In simplified terms, the competition is five separate (or at least I chose too treat each response separately) regression problems.

 ####Observations about the dataset: